datathings/greycat-training-python-sdk-advanced/README.md

 ├── config.yaml           # Parameters of the execution.
 ├── data
 │   └── dataset.csv
-├── histories             # History of train/test loss function curves.
-Datetime in the filename.
 ├── lib                   # Python library used by the script.
 │   ├── architecture.py   # Definition of the model class (in this case the Transformer).
 │   ├── engine.py         # Functions required to run the training loop.